mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 I love waking up whenever I want.
 I love that some days I can spontaneously decide it's a vacation day.
 It's how I want to spend the rest of my life.

+# What I've learned

+**Limit focus**

+When I first started, I thought that I had so much free time that I could talk to people about consulting opportunities, oversee developers on multiple projects, do coding of my own, and write consistent blog posts.
+I've been more productive when I reduced it to just my blog and one project.

+**Regularly reflect**

+I reflect on my progress weekly, monthly, and, as of this blog post, annually.
+To close out every work week, I write a shortform bulleted list of everything I accomplished that week.
+It's a nice way to close out the week, and I'm almost always surprised at how much I accomplished even in weeks I thought were slow.
+Every month, I post a retrospective on the Indie Hackers forums (e.g., Is It Keto [Month 3](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52) and [Month 4](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661)).
+It helps me take a step back and reassess my strategy at a high level and set goals for the next month.
+And starting with this post, every year I write a riveting blog post about my reflections on the year.

+**Set goals**

+Setting specific, objective goals for the month has helped keep me focused and is a check on my natural tendency to clean up code forever.
+If my goal is to reach $50 in revenue for the month, and I'm not there yet, then I know that I don't have time to clean up some ugly code that's bothering me because it won't help me achieve my goal.

 # Goals for year two

 I've been following another solo developer named Cory Zue.
 He's fun to watch because he's doing something very similar to what I want.
 His business is also.
 But something he did which I'll steal is setting yearly goals.